 Release Human Rights Defender Nabeel Rajab

-Nabeel Rajab is a brave Bahraini voice and prominent human rights defender.
+Nabeel Rajab is a prominent human rights defender in Bahrain.

-During his time in detention, he spent an excruciating 9 months in solitary confinement, which amounts to torture and ill-treatment.
+13 June 2018 marks two years since Nabeel Rajab was arrested and detained.
+During the first part of his detention, he spent an excruciating 9 months in solitary confinement, which amounts to torture and ill-treatment.

 Your actions do have impact.
 Amnesty's online action contributed to the release of Ebtisam al Saegh, another human rights defender in Bahrain.
 Now we need your support in helping to release Nabeel too.